keiraqz/dato-vs-graphx/README.md

 ##Dato
 <a href= "https://dato.com/" target="_blank">Dato</a> is a graph-based, asynchronous, high performance, distributed computation framework written in C++.
 Dato provides 30-days free trial of accessing their products.
 You can download the free trial by registering <a href= "https://dato.com/download/" target="_blank">here</a>.
-Following covers the basic of setting up Dato Distributed on AWS.
+Following covers the basics of setting up Dato Distributed on AWS.

 - **GraphLab Create:** You need to install GraphLab Create on a local machine to be able to interact with a distributed Dato cluster.
 To install, simply follow <a href= "https://dato.com/download/install-graphlab-create.html" target="_blank">Dato installation guide</a>.
 Here, I will also provide the basic steps to set things up in Linux environment.
   - Downlaod: Assume that you have registered with your email and have received a product key.